|One Christmas Eve Night!

 standing vigilant from his vantage

-in case she should one day need him
+just in case, she should one day need him

 As the Blessed Christmas Holiday arrived